 What does it have to do with Daily Scrum meetings?
 Imagine a situation when one of the members of your Scrum team takes a day off.
 The rest of the group gathers for a daily meeting only to realize that they don’t have the full picture of the progress without that person’s input.
 When your employees’ availability is visible to project managers and Scrum masters, they can act in advance.
 One idea would be to ask the person who’s going on vacation to take a moment the day before and share their progress and impediments with someone on the team who can relay this information during the standup.

 On top of that, knowing when everyone is available makes it easier to schedule the time slot for your team’s daily meeting.
-If you’re interested in implementing a resource management solution to optimize your company’s processes, schedule a meeting with our consultant.
-We’ll be happy to advise you on how you can save time and money with an efficient absence tracking system.
+If you’re interested in implementing a resource management solution to optimize your company’s processes, schedule a call with Aniela.
+She’ll be happy to advise you on how you can save time and money with an efficient absence tracking system.